pa-ba/Rattus-coq/README.md

 - [FundamentalProperty.v](theories/FundamentalProperty.v) proves
   Theorem 5.1, the fundamental property of the logical relation.
-- [Productivity.v](theories/Productivity.v) proves Theorem 4.1, i.e.
+- [Productivity.v](theories/Productivity.v) proves Theorem 4.2, i.e.
   the stream semantics is safe.
-- [Causality.v](theories/Causality.v) proves Theorem 4.2, i.e. the
+- [Causality.v](theories/Causality.v) proves Theorem 4.3, i.e. the
   stream transducer semantics is safe.

 ## Language definition

-The following files define the Simply RaTT calculus (and prove some auxiliary lemmas).
+The following files define 𝜆✓ (the single-tick core calculus of Rattus) and prove some auxiliary lemmas.

 - [RawSyntax.v](theories/RawSyntax.v) defines the syntax of the calculus.